WHO WE ARE AND WHAT WE DO

 A MUSICAL THEATRE EXPERIENCE YOU WILL NEVER FORGET

 As a charity, we aim to make our performing arts opportunities accessible to as many young people as possible.
-To honour the legacy of Pauline Walker, an inspirational director of the company for 40 years, the Pauline Walker Bursary Fund enables us to provide bursaries and financial support for our members.
+To honour the legacy of Pauline Walker, an inspirational director of the company for 4o years, our Pauline Walker Bursary Fund enables us to provide bursaries and financial support so that cost is never a barrier.

 OUR MISSION